unionai-oss/unionml/docs/source/index.md

 that comes with building models and deploying them to production.

-You can create **UnionML Apps** by defining a few core methods that are automatically bundled into ML microservices, starting with model training and offline and online prediction.
+You can create **UnionML Apps** by defining a few core methods that are automatically bundled into ML microservices, starting with model training and offline/online prediction.

 Built on top of [Flyte](https://docs.flyte.org/en/latest/), UnionML provides a high-level interface for productionizing your ML models so that you can focus on curating a better dataset